priyansh7124/IdeaFuse/README.md

-# IdeaFuse
+# Thinkify

-IdeaFuse is a vibrant space where people from diverse backgrounds and interests come together to engage in meaningful conversations, fostering an environment rich in idea exchange, knowledge sharing, and diverse experiences.
+Thinkify is a vibrant space where people from diverse backgrounds and interests come together to engage in meaningful conversations, fostering an environment rich in idea exchange, knowledge sharing, and diverse experiences.

 # Preview